 Through a series of workshops, our participants learned the human-centered design methodology—from framing to prototyping—and began to transfer the process and principles to their own environments.
 In this way, the experience built capacity for educators to become everyday innovators.

-I couldn’t have been more skeptical.
+At the start, I couldn’t have been more skeptical.
+Now, I couldn’t be more excited.

 Client & Community Outcomes